Illegal sand mining in India is fatefully hurting gharial crocodiles, Ganges River dolphins

 - Sand is a crucial ingredient in concrete, but mining it can cause significant environmental damage.

-All across India, high rises, developers and construction companies are building hotels, businesses, and homes, turning the country's horizon to a skyline.
-Over the next 20 years, $650 billion USD is expected to be invested in urban infrastructure alone.
+All across India, high-rise developers and construction companies are building hotels, businesses, and homes, turning the country's horizon to a skyline.
+Over the next 20 years, $650 billion is expected to be invested in urban infrastructure alone.
 The construction industry employs 35 million people, the second largest sector in India after agriculture.
 All those buildings, after all, need people to build them.

-Kashmiri boatmen collect sand along the banks of the Jehlum river on the outskirts of Srinagar.
+Kashmiri boatmen collect sand along the banks of the Jhelum River.

 Sand mining is regulated, but its difficult to enforce regulations when it is so easy for individuals to gather sand in their local river.
 For this reason, India's sand mafia differs from a traditional mafia in the sense that its much more distributed and less hierarchical.
 Illegal sand mining can be carried out independently or as part of small group of sand miners.
 One can participate in the illegal sand mining industry by mining directly, transporting the material, accepting bribes to ignore the law, acting as a middleman between the miners and developers, and so on.